fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 started: 2021-04-20
 release: TBD

+1. . and .. needs to work properly (as noted)
+2. .keep files seem to not be created for new folder
+3. terminal commands do not terminate properly
+4. copy is not hooked up in tree
+5. cp is not present in terminal
+6. sw freaks and app doesn't crash well: for example, with dragging a file from one new folder to another
+7. rename file and folder need to be verified
+8. commits!

 - delete
 	- [ ] handle delete files for commit
 	- [ ] handle delete folders for commit